 Whilst those coming within this category are not entitled to ‘support or assistance’ or duties towards carers of the Care Act, a local authority can provide information and advice (see Information and Advice chapter) or prevention (see Preventing, Reducing and Delaying Needs chapter).

 The Care Act acts as a sorting mechanism, therefore, to distinguish between those subject to immigration control:

 - who might be accommodated and supported by the Home Office under the Immigration and Asylum Act 1999, for example asylum seekers or failed asylum seekers; or

 - who might potentially be accommodated by a local authority under the Care Act 2014.

 A local authority has the power to provide care and support to people who met the criteria for such services under the Care Act which may include persons who are:

 - asylum seekers and other people not excluded by the Nationality, Immigration and Asylum Act 2002;

-- failed asylum seekers who are in breach of the immigration laws and other persons who are excluded by Nationality, Immigration and Asylum Act 2002 but it may be necessary to provide support to avoid a breach of a person’s rights under ECHR or EU law;
+- failed asylum seekers who are in breach of the immigration laws and other persons who are excluded by Nationality, Immigration and Asylum Act 2002 but it may be necessary to provide support to avoid a breach of a person’s rights under the ECHR

 providing that: such persons need the sort of care that is normally provided in a home (whether ordinary or specialised) or that would be effectively useless if the applicant had no home and unless those needs ‘have arisen solely because: